 1 regular frozen pie crust

 Cook rice according to package directions (with water).
 Add milk and cook on low until milk is absorbed.
 Cool.
 Beat eggs and beat in sugar.
 Add ricotta, orange blossom water, vanilla and citron and stir.
-Stir in rice.
 Put into deep dish pie crust and top with top crust.
 (I used a regular pie crust for the top and cut strips with a pastry cutter.)
 Bake at 350 for 1 hour.
 Cool and serve.

 Posted in Cheese, Dessert, History, Holiday, Italian, New York, Pie